hotdaamn/asuswrt-merlin-wiki/FAQ.md

 **Q: Will you support router "RT-xXX" from Asus?**
 A: Most likely not.
 Without having an actual router to test with, building a firmware that people would flash without me having at least confirmed it can be flashed at all would be far too risky.

+**Q: What does the version number mean?**
+A: The format of the version numbers for Asuswrt-Merlin builds is similar to Asuswrt-GPL.
+The version string consists of four categories:

+    a.a.b.b.xxx.yyy

+    a.a = the firmware kernel (not to be confused with the Linux kernel) b.b = the filesystem version (incremented on major feature changes) xxx = the release version, aka serial number yyy = the extendno, aka an incrementing build version

+Because the Merlin builds are based on the Asus GPL builds the first three categories can be compared to verify the sync status of major releases.

+The extendno number can be used to determine the latest release of a Merlin build because it is incremented with every release.
+This extendno has no relationship to the extendno of the GPL build.
+To see if features from an Asus GPL build are included in a Merlin release please see the [changelog](http://www.lostrealm.ca/asuswrt-merlin/changelog.txt).

+Note that the extendno number on Asuswrt-GPL firmware is dependent on the build architecture (MIPS,ARM) and therefore cannot by itself be compared to determine if one GPL build is more recent than another.

 ### Recovery and resetting